Skip to content

 The container name "/my-project_web_1" is already in use

 Docker requires unique container names.
-A container with the specified name already exists — either running or stopped.
+A container with the specified name already exists, either running or stopped.

 Every Docker container has a unique name.
 When you use --name my-app or Docker Compose assigns a name, Docker checks for existing containers with that name.
 Stopped containers still occupy the name until they are removed.
+The Docker daemon treats created, running, paused, restarting, exited, and dead containers all as live entries in the container store; only after docker rm does the name slot free up.

 Common causes: